 There have been times where I felt like I lost joy in my life, so I looked for it in unhealthy, toxic places that inevitably robbed me of who I was at the core.
 I became somebody who found joy at the bottom of a glass or in temporary relationships which caused my self-esteem to dwindle more and more.
 There was a day when I looked in the mirror and didn’t know who I was anymore.
 It was like my inner child was looking at me and wondering what happened to her.
 She is kind, strong, beautiful, and creative, yet she only shows this side of herself that is broken and dependent on outward influences to make her feel whole.
-It was in that moment that I realized I was still there, I just wasn’t being true to myself.
+It was at that moment that I realized I was still there, I just wasn’t being true to myself.

 As a young person, you might be surrounded by people that normalize substance abuse.
 You might have close friends that want you to “join in on the fun” at the expense of your well-being.
 It’s hard to feel like you’re missing out or not living up to the typical “college life” expectations, but you have to take a long look in the mirror and ask yourself if you’re living up to YOUR potential.